 When preparing a consortium application, you must follow the Academy’s general guidelines for appendices (if not otherwise stated).
-The guidelines are available under Appendices required on our website.
 For the guidelines on appendices required in applications for Centre of Excellence funding and funding for research infrastructures, please see the relevant call texts.

 1. Appendices to consortium PI’s application:

-- statement by an ethics committee or the Committee on Animal Experimentation (if needed in a consortium subproject); the ethical aspects must always be specified in the research plan
+- statement by an ethics committee or animal care committee (if needed in a consortium subproject); the ethical aspects must always be specified in the research plan

 2. Appendices appended both to the consortium PI’s application and to each subproject application:

-- curriculum vitae for the applicant, no more than four pages (recommendation)
+- CV for the applicant, no more than two pages

 Case-specific appendices (full applications only):

 - progress report on all Academy-funded research projects for which the applicant has not submitted final reports